awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 A grant token is not a secret\.
 The grant token contains information about who the grant is for and therefore who can use it to cause the grant's permissions to take effect more quickly\.

-## Auditing CMK Usage<a name="auditing_key_use"></a>
+## Auditing CMK usage<a name="auditing_key_use"></a>

 You can use AWS CloudTrail to audit key usage\.
 CloudTrail creates log files that contain a history of AWS API calls and related events for your account\.
 These log files include all AWS KMS API requests made with the AWS Management Console, AWS SDKs, and command line tools\.
 The log files also include requests to AWS KMS that AWS services make on your behalf\.
 You can use these log files to find important information, including when the CMK was used, the operation that was requested, the identity of the requester, and the source IP address\.
-For more information, see [Logging AWS KMS API Calls with AWS CloudTrail](logging-using-cloudtrail.md) and the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
+For more information, see [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md) and the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

-## Key Management Infrastructure<a name="key_management"></a>
+## Key management infrastructure<a name="key_management"></a>

 A common practice in cryptography is to encrypt and decrypt with a publicly available and peer\-reviewed algorithm such as AES \(Advanced Encryption Standard\) and a secret key\.
 One of the main problems with cryptography is that it's very hard to keep a key secret\.
 This is typically the job of a key management infrastructure \(KMI\)\.
 AWS KMS operates the KMI for you\.
 AWS KMS creates and securely stores your master keys, called CMKs\.
 For more information about how AWS KMS operates, see the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.